 A multimodal analysis was conducted on videos of the 16 student pairs’ explorations to explore how this approach can provide insights on emotional engagement, with attention to episodes of emotional engagement that the in-situ use of mobile technologies appear to prompt and support that are relevant to history learning.
 While this study points to a range of emotions that the students’ use of mobile technologies prompted, we do not set out to provide an account of all aspects of the emotional engagement of all of the pairs; nor do we set out to quantify or map the modal expressions of emotion to specific types of emotion; or to identify missed opportunities for emotional engagement.
 The analytical process is a grounded process, moving iteratively across three stages, a telescopic progression (though not always in a linear way) from a wide analytical lens to a close-up lens, to focus in on specific instances in detail: 1) immersion in the data to produce a rough multimodal descriptive overview of the data, a rough multimodal transcript and to identify emerging themes; 2) intensive viewing and sampling of the data; 3) the production of fine grained multimodal transcripts and multimodal analysis of the data, in the context of emotional engagement linked to the use of in-situ mobile technologies.

 The first stage of this analysis comprised repeated viewing of the video data and the production of a log of the whole video to provide an overview of the students’ activity in the video, their route and the flags they engaged with etc. These logs were used to support team viewing and video data management.
 The research team’s preliminary analytical comments generated through intensive viewing of the video were recorded alongside this descriptive overview.
 Emotional engagement emerged from the preliminary analysis of the data, and linked to themes in the literature notably the role of empathy and emotion in history learning and experiences of space and place afforded by mobile technologies.
 This iterative move between the study data and the research literature generated the focus of this paper.
 A first stage, transcript of the video of each pair’s interaction was produced to gain an overview account focused on their use of modes.
 This included movement, body action (including gaze), and their interaction with the iPad (Figure 3).
 ‘Movement’ recorded whether participants were standing still, walking, running or turning.
-‘Interaction with the iPad’ recorded how the students were engaged with the application Evernote (e.g. whether they were accessing a ‘note’ or creating a ‘note’ of their own - taking a photograph or making an audio recording).
+‘Interaction with the iPad’ recorded how the students were engaged with the application Evernote (e.g. whether they were accessing a note or creating a note of their own - taking a photograph or making an audio recording).
 This category also related to interactions with the GPS representation on the map (i.e. the GPS marker, a blue flashing dot) and the extent to which the students were monitoring and responding to this representation.
 ‘Body action’ recorded all other interaction such as pointing, gesturing or lifting the iPad to frame the environment.
 The students’ speech was noted along with any of the researcher’s interaction with the students.
 These first stage transcripts provided an additional lens with which to view the video data in order to identify and verify episodes of emotional engagement.

 Figure 3 Example transcript